mariellefoster/marf-books/README.md

 - Caroline Criado Perez: Invisible Women
 - Amal El Mohtar, Max Gladstone: This Is How You Lose The Time War
 - The People's Future of the United States
+- Ben Horowitz: The Hard Thing About Hard Things

 ## Future
 - China Miéville: The Scar